hanami/guides/content/v2.0/introduction/getting-started.md

 * `Gemfile` defines our Rubygems dependencies (using Bundler).
 * `README.md` tells us how to set up and use the project.
 * `Rakefile` describes our Rake tasks.
-* `apps` contains one or more web applications compatible with Rack, where we can find the first generated Hanami application called `web`.
+* `slices` contains one or more web applications compatible with Rack, where we can find the first generated Hanami application called `web`.
-  It's the place where we find our controllers, views, routes and, templates.
+  It's the place where we find our actions, views, routes, templates, repositories, and entities.
 * `config` contains configuration files.
 * `config.ru` is for Rack servers.
 * `db` contains our database schema and migrations.
-* `lib` contains our business logic and domain model, including entities and repositories.
+* `lib` contains our common business logic
 * `public` will contain compiled static assets.
 * `spec` contains our tests.